RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

 I can create complete Logic App ARM templates for:

-### ⭐ Option A: Full Attack Path Lifecycle Tracking (RECOMMENDED)
+### ⭐ Option A: NEW Attack Path Alerts (RECOMMENDED - Simplest)
-**Solves your Status problem completely!**
-- Creates Azure Storage Table for snapshots
-- Implements NEW/ACTIVE/INACTIVE/REACTIVATED status logic
+**Perfect for immediate threat detection!**
+- Uses Query 9A (NEW paths only)
-- Daily snapshot comparisons
+- Daily scheduled trigger
-- Alerts on: New paths, Reactivated paths, Remediated paths
+- Alerts on paths discovered within 7 days
+- **No storage needed** - Status calculated from MSEM fields
+- Matches MSEM portal behavior exactly
-- Full lifecycle visibility and audit trail
+- Quick to deploy and validate
-- **Addresses your concern**: "without status we can't do anything"

-### Option B: New Entry Point Devices Only (Quick Start)
+### Option B: Multi-Status Monitoring (Comprehensive)
-- Uses Query 7 with firstSeenByInventory field
+- Uses Query 9A + 9B + 9C (NEW, ACTIVE, INACTIVE)
-- No storage needed
-- Alerts on newly discovered devices in last 7 days
-- Limited scope but quick to implement
+- Multiple alert levels based on Status
+- NEW → Critical alert, ACTIVE → High alert, INACTIVE → Weekly report
+- **No storage needed** - All status calculated from fields
+- Full lifecycle visibility

-### Option C: Hybrid Solution (Maximum Coverage)
+### Option C: All-in-One with Conditional Logic (Most Efficient)
-- Query 7 for new device alerts (immediate)
-- Query 8 for full lifecycle tracking (comprehensive)
+- Uses Query 8 (all statuses in one query)
-- Both stored state and time-based detection
+- Logic App filters and routes alerts based on Status
+- Single API call, multiple alert types
+- **No storage needed** - Status calculated in query
+- Most efficient for large environments

-**Which option would you like me to create?** Option A (Full Lifecycle) is recommended since it completely solves the Status field problem you identified.
+**Which option would you like me to create?** Option A (NEW Attack Path Alerts) is recommended to start - it's simple, effective, and matches exactly what you observed in MSEM.